Facts About Our Work in Jamaica

 Agriculture and Fishing Villages

-- In 2002, Food For The Poor established its first fishing village in Jamaica, providing boats and engines, fishing gear and storage facilities.
-The program now has 16 firmly established fishing villages around the island.
+- Food For The Poor established its first fishing village in Jamaica 16 years ago, providing local fishermen with boats and engines, fishing gear and storage facilities.
+The program now has 15 firmly established fishing villages around the island with 56 boats.
 The charity continues to train fishermen to improve their techniques.

 - Food For The Poor continues to delve into agriculture technology by providing greenhouses for crop production.
-The focus for 2017 has been to supplement the school feeding programs with vegetables and to assist the schools in providing sustainable income.
+In 2017, Food For The Poor began to supplement the school feeding programs with vegetables grown by students to assist the schools in providing sustainable income

 - Nearly 350,000 Jamaicans are fed each month through 44 distribution centers.

 Orphanages and Children’s Homes

-- Food For The Poor’s Our Lady of the Poor caters to more than 9,000 patients annually.
+- Food For The Poor’s Our Lady of the Poor Clinic caters to more than 9,000 patients annually.